dguo/dannyguo.com/content/blog/how-to-replace-all-instances-of-a-substring-in-javascript.md

 ```

 It's important to use the `g` regex flag.
 If you omit it, you won't get a
-runtime error, but `replace` will only replace the *first* occurrence of the
+runtime error like with `replaceAll`, but `replace` will only replace the
-substring.
+*first* occurrence of the substring.

 `replace` also supports the special replacement patterns and using a function
 instead of a string for the replacement.